 Step 9: Reconcile Discrepancies

 Ideally, your physical inventory counts will match your projected quantities on hand (QOH).
-However, in my experience, this is seldom the case, and there are frequently differences you have to reconcile.
-If you count more or less of a product than you anticipated, you will need to investigate the discrepancy to figure out where things went wrong.
+However, this is rarely ever the case, and there are frequently differences you have to reconcile.
+If you count more or fewer of a product than you anticipated, you will need to investigate the discrepancy to figure out where things went wrong.

 There are two primary reasons for inventory shrinkage.
 Either there has been a clerical error, or theft has occurred.
 Sometimes, clerical errors are not actual losses—an item could have been misplaced or a key mistyped.
 Other times, shrinkage indicates actual loss, and you should investigate where it happened so you can work on preventing shrinkage in the future.

-As retail theft increased (and continues to do so), retail shrink was worth $100 billion in 2022.
+Retail theft continues to increase; in 2023, retail shrinkage loss was worth around $142 billion dollars, according to William Blair analysis of National Retail Federation data.
 Learn how to prevent theft with our guide to retail theft prevention strategies.

 If you determine that your missing merchandise is truly gone, you should adjust your QOH in your records or inventory management system/POS.
 After that, you need to record the dollar value lost due to the shrinkage in your inventory.